 These strategic goals are interdependent.
-Achieving the first two goals: catalysing change in policies and practice and sharing knowledge, depends upon the third goal: creating strong partnerships.
+Achieving the first two goals, catalysing change in policies and practice and sharing knowledge, depends upon the third goal: creating strong partnerships.
 Together the goals ensure a coherent approach and guide activities at all levels.
+In working towards them, GWP will provide knowledge leadership and products that draw on Partners' worldwide experience.
+We will influence and inform global, regional, and national policies on water and sustainable growth.

-In working GWP's three strategic goals
+GWP's three strategic goals